frankrausch/docker-kirby-server/README.md

 └── …
 ```

+Open Docker Desktop, go to Settings → Resources → File Sharing and grant access to this repository’s parent folder, e.g. `/Users/YourUserName/Web`.

-You can access your Kirby projects in the browser by appending `.localhost` to the folder name, e.g.  `http://mykirbyproject.localhost` and `http://mykirbyotherproject.localhost`
+You can now access your Kirby projects in the browser by appending `.localhost` to the folder name, e.g. `http://mykirbyproject.localhost` and `http://mykirbyotherproject.localhost`

 As a fallback, the standard `http://localhost` address shows the content of the `_localhost` folder in this repository.